 As our readership is growing, it struck us that it might be worth outlining a few of the policies that we base the State of Independents on, so here’s the small print…

-- Every post written is the personal opinion of the author.
-In the same way the opinions of commenters are their own opinions and not necessarily those of anyone at the State of Independents.
+- Every post written is the personal opinion of the author, in the same way that the opinions of commenters are their own opinions and not necessarily those of anyone at the State of Independents.

 - We have the complete right to remove comments that are inflammatory, abusive, irrelevant or just generally not nice.
 We’re friendly, reasonable people but this is not a democracy – play nice or get lost.
 Or start your own blog where you can be as unpleasant as you like.
 Most people are lovely though and we hardly ever remove comments.